 They are incredibly rare, but incredibly valuable.
 The “black hat” friend is the one who provides essential, unfiltered feedback at exactly the right time.

-Many of the 'One More Small Step' action recommendations in this book ask you to stop and reflect on your own behaviour; to consider how those behaviours impacted on others or how they could have been interpreted by others.
+This article is taken from a chapter of 'One More Small Step' - a book in which many action recommendations ask you to stop and reflect on your own behaviour; to consider how those behaviours impacted on others or how they could have been interpreted by others.

 These are extremely difficult things to do with any credible objectivity because we all have blind spots that limit our self-perception.